By Lee Ann Obringer

 For punitive damages (in most states), the burden of proof is a step higher.
 There must be “clear and convincing” evidence to win the case.
 This is a middle standard of proof, falling between the “preponderance” standard of most civil cases, where one side simply has to have more evidence in its favor, and the criminal standard of “beyond a shadow of a doubt.”

 Each attorney sums up the evidence and facts presented in the trial in their closing statements (if there is a jury).
 No additional information can be introduced during these statements.
 The plaintiff’s attorney closes first, then the defendant’s attorney, then the plaintiff’s attorney has an opportunity to make an additional statement, usually to clarify something the opposing side said.
 This is called a rebuttal.

 Sometimes, the jury just can’t come to a decision.
-This is called a deadlocked jury or a hung jury, and can lead to a mistrial.
-If there is a mistrial, the trial is over but no one has won.
+This is called a deadlocked jury or a hung jury and can lead to a mistrial.
+If there is a mistrial, the trial is over, but no one has won.
 In this case, the parties have to retry the case or find some other way to find a solution.
 Post-trial Proceedings and Appeals

-The plaintiff also has to determine how he’s going to enforce the judgement.
-If the defendant must pay the plaintiff money, then (depending on the state) the plaintiff may have options on how to collect — this may include garnishing wages, taking assets to cover the dollar amount, or putting a lien on property.
+The plaintiff also has to determine how he’s going to enforce the judgment.
+If the defendant must pay the plaintiff money, then (depending on the state) the plaintiff may have options on how to collect — this may include garnishing wages, taking assets to cover the dollar amount, or putting a lien on the property.

 And, while these decisions are being made, there is always the possibility that the defendant is still trying to win the case.
 The defendant may try to get the judge to overturn the ruling, request a new trial based on some problem during the trial, or appeal the case to a higher court.
 Remember the “motion for judgment, notwithstanding the verdict?”
 If the jury’s verdict was really off-base to most reasonable people, then the judge might agree to the motion and change the verdict.